Energy Certificate Requirement Germany: 2026 Guide

 An online Energieausweis is credible when:

-• The issuer is authorized under §88 GEG
+- The issuer is authorized under §88 GEG

-• The data are complete and plausible
+- The data are complete and plausible

-• Photos or suitable evidence support the building assessment
+- Photos or suitable evidence support the building assessment

-• The certificate has a registration number from the DIBt GEG registration office
+- The certificate has a registration number from the DIBt GEG registration office

-• The issuer signs the certificate
+- The issuer signs the certificate

 A thread on r/LegaladviceGerman illustrates common confusion about who selects the issuer.
 The seller is responsible for making sure the certificate exists and using an authorized issuer.
 The buyer does not choose the issuer but can question the plausibility of the result.

 With EnergieausweisApp, the process is fully online.
-You complete a guided form, get a free preview of your building’s energy metric and efficiency class before paying, and receive a certificate reviewed and signed by a qualified engineer (Dipl.-Ing.).
-Certificates are GEG-2024-compliant, delivered as PDF, and valid for 10 years.
-A Verbrauchsausweis costs €59.90 and a Bedarfsausweis €99.00, both including VAT.
+You complete a guided form, get a free preview of your building's energy metric and efficiency class before paying, and receive a certificate reviewed and signed by a qualified engineer (Dipl.
+Ing.).
+Certificates are GEG 2024 compliant (including the CO₂ emissions figure), delivered as PDF, and valid for 10 years.
+A Verbrauchsausweis is the more affordable option — current prices are always shown on the order page.
 You can also read about data protection practices before submitting building information.

 Exceptions and Edge Cases